Every SEO amateurs should start with understanding what high-volume and low-volume keywords are when they do keyword research.

-Which goes to show the importance of incorporating target keywords with real search volume in your content.
+This goes to show the importance of incorporating target keywords with real search volume in your content.
 Be assured, if people aren’t searching for content using your targeted keywords, no one will find what you put up on the net.
-Not only that.

 Search volume is also crucial when it comes to PPC bidding strategy.
 This is because high-volume terms, in particular, tend to be more expensive and more competitive especially when they’re also commercial in intent.
 Yes…

 Often overlooked, search intent is a key factor in Keyword SEO and selection.
 Search intent is basically the main reason behind a specific search.
 Or rather the ‘why’ behind a user’s search.